Ku Klux Klan: End and demise of the first Klan

-New groups of insurgents emerged in the mid-1870s, local paramilitary organizations such as the White League, Red Shirts, saber clubs, and rifle clubs, that intimidated and murdered Black political leaders.
+New groups of insurgents emerged in the mid-1870s, local paramilitary organizations such as the White League, Red Shirts, saber clubs, and rifle clubs, that intimidated and murdered black political leaders.
 The White League and Red Shirts were distinguished by their willingness to cultivate publicity, working directly to overturn Republican officeholders and regain control of politics.
 In 1882, the Supreme Court ruled in United States v.
 Harris that the Klan Act was partially unconstitutional.
-It ruled that Congress's power under the Fourteenth Amendment did not include the right to regulate against private conspiracies.
-It recommended that persons who had been victimized should seek relief in state courts, which were entirely unsympathetic to such appeals.
+It held that Congress's power under the Fourteenth Amendment did not include the authority to regulate purely private conspiracies, leaving persons who had been victimized to seek relief in state courts, which were generally unsympathetic to such appeals.

-Klan costumes, also called "regalia", disappeared from use by the early 1870s, after Grand Wizard Forrest called for their destruction as part of disbanding the Klan.
-The Klan was broken as an organization by 1872.

 Second Klan: 1915–1944

-Refounding in 1915
+Reinitiation and reinstitution

-In 1915, the film The Birth of a Nation was released, mythologizing and glorifying the first Klan and its endeavors.
-The second Ku Klux Klan was founded in 1915 by William Joseph Simmons at Stone Mountain, near Atlanta, with fifteen "charter members".
-Its growth was based on a new anti-immigrant, anti-Catholic, Prohibitionist and anti-Semitic agenda, which reflected contemporary social tensions, particularly recent immigration.
-The new organization and chapters adopted regalia featured in The Birth of a Nation; membership was kept secret by wearing masks in public.
+In 1915, the film The Birth of a Nation was released, mythologizing and glorifying the first Klan and its activities.
+The second Ku Klux Klan was founded later that year by William Joseph Simmons, an itinerant Methodist preacher and effective speaker, at Stone Mountain near Atlanta, with fifteen "charter members".
+At the mountain, he "built an altar on which he placed an American flag, a Bible and an unsheathed sword", then "set fire to a crude wooden cross" and "muttered a few incantations about a 'practical fraternity among men'"; afterward, he "declared himself Imperial Wizard of the Invisible Empire of the Knights of the Ku Klux Klan."
+The second Klan's growth was based on a new anti-immigrant, anti-Catholic, Prohibitionist, and anti-Semitic agenda that reflected contemporary social tensions, particularly those associated with recent immigration.
+The new organization and chapters adopted regalia featured in The Birth of a Nation, and members wore masks in public to conceal their identities.